 University Scholarships and Financial Aid

 Department of Theatre awards are made on the basis of academic achievement, experience, accomplishments and service.
 Some Department scholarships also take into account financial need.
-The University’s Office of Student Financial Aid and Scholarships also provides awards based academic achievement and financial need.
+The University’s Office of Student Financial Aid and Scholarships also provides awards based on academic achievement and financial need.
 Current financial assistance information is available from the Financial Aid Office at (269) 387-6000.

 - Theatre Scholarship Application